What Is Holochain?

 Apps created on Holochain would run smoother than other blockchains, and while that may not sound like a big enough deal to matter, speed is everything in technology.
 Look at video cards, where a crypto mining or VR-capable graphics card fetches a high price because every millisecond matters.
 If a professional gamer is facing opposition with better equipment, they’ll have faster response times, and she’ll likely lose.

-To showcase the utility of the platform, Holochain already has three apps developed on its testnet: a Twitter clone that continuously forks, Ethereum’s DAO, and a KYC/Whitelist dApp.
+To showcase the utility of the platform, Holochain already has several distributed apps developed on its mainnet alpha, including Ethereum’s DAO, a KYC/Whitelist dApp, and Junto, a new social media platform.
 It also developed Holo, which acts as a bridge between the blockchain and the rest of the world.

 Instead of mining, node computers will lend processing power to hosted dApps like these, and they’ll be compensated in Holofuel.
 Instead of everyone tracking everyone’s token transactions, the host nodes track their own transactions.
 This compensation model is much closer to the traditional employee compensation model used in pretty much every legitimate business around the world.